What Prospective Rowers Want to Know

 Crew is open to all Hillsborough High School students, as well as virtual and homeschool students who are in Hillsborough County.
 All prospective rowers must also meet the requirements outlined in this handbook.
-To become a member, you must come to practice during your two week grace period, pass a swim test and complete the required registration forms.
+To become a member, you must come to practice during your two week free period and complete the required registration forms.
 The HHS rowing year includes two seasons, fall and spring.

 All rowers and coxswains must know how to swim.

 During the registration process, you will be required to affirm that your rower knows how to swim.
 Specifically, the following skills need to be mastered by each rower and coxswain.

 - Rower knows how to swim for their safety and their teammates safety

 If you can't swim, there are several options:

 - Practice in your own pool, community pool, with an adult nearby or preferably a certified lifeguard

 - Go to a YMCA or other City pool and request swim lessons